 These helicopters have been approved by the aviation authority of Canada and are approved for operation in the United States.
 Pursuant to the FAA's bilateral agreement with Canada, Transport Canada, its technical representative, has notified the FAA of the unsafe condition described in its AD.
-The FAA reviewed the relevant data and determined that air safety requires adopting this AD as proposed.
-Accordingly, the FAA is issuing this AD to address the unsafe condition on these helicopters.
+The FAA is proposing this AD after evaluating all known relevant information and determining that an unsafe condition is likely to exist or develop in other helicopters of the same type design.